codingPerfection/chat-app/readme.md

 yarn install
 ```

-To run project navigate run back/index.js and navigate to localhost
+To run project navigate to ./back and run index.js and open browser to localhost

 App will run on port 80.